jasperdrescher/Honeybees/README.md

 [Honeybees](https://github.com/JasperDre/Honeybees)
 ==================================================

-A small 2D game written in C++ and created in Visual Studio using GLUT.
 The player is a bee whom has to collect honey in a certain amount of time.
 However, there is an enemy bug flying around which will try to retrieve the honey.